 Milestone used that idea in editing - to let his story breathe.
 The violence of war is interspersed with long passages of relative calm – so the brutality becomes exponentially more visceral by comparison.

 AN EXERCISE IN CONTRAST

-Home life is contrasted vs. military life.
+Home life is contrasted against military life.
 The romance of war is set against the bleakness of trench life.
-Pastoral life in a French village comes face to face with desperation and debauchery – especially when three young women find themselves so famished they’re willing to trade sex with German soldiers, for their rations.
+Pastoral life in a French village comes face to face with desperation and debauchery – when three young women find themselves so famished they’re willing to trade sex with German soldiers, for the opportunity to share their rations.